stxupengyu/NCF-for-Implicit-Feedback/README.md

 # NCF-for-Implicit-Feedback
-Neural collaborative filtering (NCF) method is used to verify the experimental results on Microsoft MIND news dataset.
+Neural collaborative filtering (NCF) method is used for Microsoft MIND news recommendation dataset.
 Our approach:
 - construct a rating dataset from the original raw MIND dataset.
 Each row of the rating dataset: [User ID, Item ID, Rating Score] .
 - negative sampling.